omarayad1/The-McCluskenator/README.md

 # Quine McClusky
-Quine McClusky algorithm implemented in Python(Flask) with tentative Web UI.
+Quine McClusky algorithm implemented in Python(Flask) with a Web UI made using Backbone and Bootstrap.
+It also include A circuit drawing interface made using JointJS.

 ## Building and Running the Software